 For instance, you may want to award a contact whose “Job Title” value indicates they have purchase decision-making power or influence.
 Similarly, you could also rank the options a contact can self-select in the “Industry” drop-down form field in order of importance – with your target industries receiving more points.

 Building on the idea of ranking, it’s important to remember that some contact properties may yield positively and negatively scored responses, depending on the information a lead provides in a form field.
 “Number of Employees” or “Annual Revenue” are prime examples.
-Perhaps your company only works with organizations of a certain size.
-A contact who answers on one end of this spectrum could receive points while another might have points deducted.
-Rest assured this is all doable in the Lead Scoring tool.
+Perhaps your company only works with organizations of a specific size.
+A contact who answers on one end of this spectrum could receive points while another might deduct points.
+Rest assured, this is all doable in the Lead Scoring tool.

 A word to the wise: There may also be values in specific form fields—or entire fields for that matter—that remain neutral; there is no need to assign a value to every single contact property in your HubSpot portal.
-What you should do, however, is use (or create) form fields that offer pre-populated options to a lead: drop-down menus, check boxes, radio select fields, and so on.
-Your ability to score leads, as well as segment them for email campaigns, based on contact property values will be dramatically hindered if contacts are typing in their own custom responses into single-line text fields on your forms.
+What you should do, however, is use (or create) form fields that offer pre-populated options to a lead: drop-down menus, checkboxes, radio select fields, and so on.
+Your ability to score leads and segment them for email campaigns based on contact property values will be dramatically hindered if contacts are typing in their own custom responses into single-line text fields on your forms.

 Next, export a list of all the forms you have on your website.
-Rate the value of each individual form’s respective offer in terms of the buyer’s journey – either on a 1-10 scale or using terms like low, medium and high.
+Rate the value of each form’s respective offer in terms of the buyer’s journey – either on a 1-10 scale or using terms like low, medium, and high.